lyndipc/distraction-block/README.md

 - Support for blocking specific paths within a domain
 - Add productivity statistics tracking
 - Create a settings page for advanced configurations
+- "Override Block (5 min)" - Temporarily allows access to the blocked site for 5 minutes

 ## License